top of page

 Narrow canyon in Santa Rosa Mountains near La Quinta Cove.
 Friends of the Desert Mountains

-But we did observe signs of groundwater percolating to the surface.
-If you look closely, you can see the area behind the intern is darker.
-The soil/sand in this area was damp to the touch.
-What a great experience getting involved with this BLM research project.
+However, we noticed indications of groundwater reaching the surface.
+If you examine closely, you'll see that the area behind the intern appears darker.
+The soil or sand in this region was moist to the touch.
+It was a fantastic experience participating in this BLM research project.

 Tracking water sources with BLM tea in Santa Rosa Mountains.
 Friends of the Desert Mountains